ApoorvaKhajbage/wildlife-monitoring-system/README.md

 ## 🤝 Contributing

 We welcome contributions from the community!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on how to submit pull requests, report issues, and contribute to the project.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)